Raymond James slashes price target on Bristol-Myers Squibb Company [BMY] – find out why.

 Sponsored

+Response outcomes data continue to build upon the clinical evidence of Opdualag (nivolumab and relatlimab-rmbw) in advanced melanoma.

+Bristol-Myers Squibb Company stock has also loss -3.62% of its value over the past 7 days.
+However, BMY stock has declined by -8.73% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -1.08% and gained 10.04% year-on date.

-Compared to the average trading volume of 10.68M shares, BMY reached a trading volume of 18459040 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BMY stock reached $147.52 billion, with 2.13 billion shares outstanding and 2.13 billion shares in the current float.
+Compared to the average trading volume of 10.44M shares, BMY reached a trading volume of 8657292 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BMY shares is $81.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BMY stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.